-19. I consider that additional capacity within the network, to service that part of the plan change site which sits within the Structure Plan area, can be made available with further capacity upgrades proposed and planned for and therefore future water demand from the proposed plan change can be met.
+19. I consider that additional conveyance capacity within the network, to service the plan change site can be made available with further capacity upgrades proposed and planned for.

-- 20. Deferral of some land may be required until consented water can be made available for those areas outside of the Structure Plan area. - 21.
+- 20. Deferral of land will be required until consented water can be made available to ensure there is sufficient supply. - 21.
 It is noted that development contributions are payable for any additional lots developed.